 Annual Percentage Rate (APR) is a tool for understanding the cost of a loan, whether it's a credit card or a mortgage.
 Although APR is not perfect, it gives you a nice standard for comparing interest and fees from different lenders.
-This page covers the basics of APR, and how you can calculate it.
+This page covers the basics of APR, how to calculate it, and a few pitfalls of depending on APR.

 Why Use APR?

 Loans can be confusing.
-Slick lenders can quote a lot of different numbers that mean different things.
+Slick lenders quote a lot of different numbers that mean different things.
 They might include certain costs that you're likely to pay, or they might conveniently omit those costs in advertisements and brochures.
-To reduce confusion, the US Government passed the Truth in Lending Act, and one of the requirements in the Act is that lenders quote APR to potential borrowers.
+You might even get completely transparent quotes from different lenders, but be unsure which one is less expensive (because the interest rates and closing costs are different).

 If you just want an APR calculation without all of the math, use our online APR calculator.